Depending how you trace its origins, rock 'n' roll is fast approaching retirement age. And if you count Hair

 as the first rock musical, then stages both on and Off-Broadway have been rocking for four decades now.

 So should it be any surprise that not only the teenage kids but the fortysomething parents in the dysfunctional-family musical Next to Normal

-express themselves to the accompaniment of electric guitars?
+, now on Broadway, express themselves to the accompaniment of electric guitars?

 "It used to seem that rock 'n' roll had to be a younger form of communication," says Tom Kitt, the composer of Next to Normal